1 : Some Retirees are Happy, While Others are Unhappy

-- Fraser can help you with independent choices for wisely investing your DROP Rollover money.
+- Fraser can help you with choices for wisely investing your DROP Rollover money.

-- Fraser can help you optimize your un-used Sick Days and Vacation Days in your DROP.
+- Fraser can help you optimize your un-used DROP Sick Days and Vacation Days.

 - Fraser can help you maximize your Social Security benefits for you and also for your Spouse.
 Note: Social Security decisions are irrevocable after 12 months.

-- Fraser can help you with your Health Insurance, Medicare, Home and Long Term Care choices.
+- Fraser can help you with your Health Insurance, Medicare, Medicare Supplements Home and Long Term Care choices.
 Most Long-Term Care occurs in your Home.